Updated: July 23, 2020

 You can read all the books and attend every seminar out there about investing, but you’ll never really understand and learn how to manage your “fear” and “greed” until you have real money invested in the market.

 Some people ask me why I keep this blog alive, and why I recently decided to conduct finance workshops.
 The answer is not merely because it’s a personal advocacy – but also, I discovered that by teaching, I am able to learn tremendously and understand my own lessons better.

 An Opportunity To Be An Active Learner

 Finding people to discuss personal finance can be a challenge if our social network isn’t as conscious about wealth as we are.
 Moreover, our fear of losing money usually paralyzes us from taking action on our finances.

 But the most difficult of all is regularly finding people who would be willing to learn from us about money management.
 While we can certainly try to teach our family and friends about it, we can’t do it often unless we want to sound like a broken record to them.

 Fortunately, there is an opportunity to be an active learner by attending and becoming a member of the IMG Wealth Academy.

 I’ve been a member of IMG long enough to witness countless members grow their knowledge about personal finance by becoming trainers inside the academy.

 So if you’ve been looking for a community where frugality is a way of life; if you want to meet positive people who see the world as opportunity-rich; and if you want to become part of a mission to spread financial literacy to fellow Filipinos – then IMG is for you.

-If you’re interested to learn more about IMG, then you can send me an email through my contact form – or better yet, sign-up HERE to attend a FREE Money Seminar at the IMG-Wealth Academy and discover what they are really about.
+If you’re interested to learn more about IMG, then sign-up HERE to attend a FREE Money Seminar at the IMG-Wealth Academy and discover who we are.